BrindhaGanesh/Langchain_Projects/Streamlit/README.md

 # Semantic Search App using OpenAI Embeddings
 This is a simple Streamlit app I made to try out semantic search with OpenAI embeddings.
 You type in a query, and it finds the most relevant document from a small list based on meaning, not just keywords.
 5 documents are sent as a input.
 Each document and query is converted to a embedding vector and semantic search is done.
+This app does not generate an answer or summary based on those documents using a language model like GPT.
 ---
 ## Screenshot
 Here is what the app looks like when running: